SirCremefresh/spa-server/README.md

 To solve this I created a small simple web server that does html5 routing.
 It does not come with the 99 features that you don't use.
 It is written in golang and utilizes the embed feature so that there is just a single binary in your final stage docker image.

+It will send you the file if it finds it in the else it will send you the index.html file.
+This behavior is useful if you want to do client-side routing.

 For example the empty image size of nginx is ~130MB in contrast the final build of the example in this repo is just 6.18MB.